gtxll8/Project-P4-Conference-Organization-App/README.md

     startTime       = ndb.TimeProperty()
     conference      = ndb.KeyProperty(kind=r'Conference')

 For fields like 'name', 'speaker' and 'highlights' I've used StringProperty() as it will be easier to store and process.
 I've chosen the 'name' field as required implicitly, we need at least a name for our speaker.
-Highlights chosen to be repeated can be useful to add more than one highlit to a session.
+Highlights chosen to be repeated can be useful to add more than one highlight to a session.
 For the 'duration' field have chose IntegerPropery() as a number representing minutes.
 Type of session has a pre configured list of choices, of course it could be also implemented as a class like in the case of TeeShirtSize.
-StartDate and StartTime as date and time properties esier to validate.
-I've added a KeyProperty kind 'Conference' for as a 'To Do' list, it could help build more complex queries only form the Session class itself.
+StartDate and StartTime as date and time properties easier to validate.
+I've added a KeyProperty kind 'Conference' for a 'To Do' list, that could help build more complex queries only from the Session class itself.

-The "get_session_by_conferencekey" was added to show the use of classmethods which can simplify queries sometime.
+The "get_session_by_conferencekey" was added to show the use of classmethods which can , sometime, simplify queries.

        @classmethod
           def get_session_by_conferencekey(cls, confwebsafekey):